Overview

 Configuring Start Process UI Action

 The Start Process UI Action allows you to launch FlowX processes from UI Flows.
-Although UI Flows do not require a process and user tasks, they support actions for process initiation.Add button or trigger
+Although UI Flows do not require a process and user tasks, they support actions for process initiation.How it works

 Add UI Action